thejeremyjohn/wellread/README.md

 New users have three bookshelves by default (`read`, `currently reading` and `want to read`), and they can add or delete booksheves anytime they like.

 <img src="https://i.imgur.com/EPvhWAG.png" />

+#### Future Development
+- Users will be able to write reviews and ratings.